-District 7010 has adopted the Rotary District 7010 Policy for the Prevention of Abuse and Harassment (the "District Policy") and the Rotary District 7010 Reporting Guidelines for Allegations of Abuse and Harassment (the "District Guidelines") in an effort to enhance existing protections at both a club and District level for youth and vulnerable persons who are involved in Rotary programs, activities or events.
-Please refer to the District Policy for definition of terms used here such as "abuse", "harassment" and "protected person".
+District 7070 has adopted the Rotary District 7070 Policy for the Prevention of Abuse and Harassment (the "District Policy") and the Rotary District 7070 Reporting Guidelines for Allegations of Abuse and Harassment (the "District Guidelines") in an effort to enhance existing protections at both a Rotary Club and District 7070 level for Youth and Vulnerable Persons who are involved in Rotary Programs.
+Please refer to the District 7070 Policy for the definition of terms used here, including, without limitation "abuse", "harassment" and "Protected Person".
 It is important to note that in all matters involving Youth Exchange, the District Policy applies and the District Guidelines must be followed.

-The District recommends that your club adopt the District Policy and apply the District Guidelines so that there is a consistent approach to these issues throughout our District.
-The specific recommendations below will assist you in that process.
-Do not hesitate to consult with the District Protection Officer (appointed in accordance with the District Policy) for support and assistance.
-Whenever abuse or harassment is specifically alleged, you must apply your own club's policy and guidelines.
-If your club has not developed its own policy and guidelines, the District Policy and Guidelines should be applied with the necessary modifications.
+The District recommends that each Rotary Club adopt the District Policy and apply the District Guidelines so that there is a consistent approach to these issues throughout District 7070.
+The specific recommendations below will assist each Rotary Club in that process.
+Do not hesitate to consult with the District Youth and Vulnerable Persons Protection Officer (appointed in accordance with the District Policy) for support and assistance.
+Whenever abuse or harassment is specifically alleged, each Rotary Club must apply its own club's policy and guidelines.
+If a Rotary Club has not developed its own policy and guidelines, the District Policy and Guidelines should be applied with the necessary modifications.

-Indeed, even if no allegation is made, but you become aware of conduct to which the District Policy and Guidelines might apply, refer to these helpful documents to see if they are in fact applicable.
-Use common sense to determine if the situation requires taking the steps that are explained, but if there is any doubt, always err on the side of protection of youth and vulnerable persons.
+NOTE: Even if no allegation is made, but you become aware of conduct to which the District Policy and Guidelines might apply, refer to these helpful documents to see if they are in fact applicable.
+Use common sense to determine if the situation requires taking the steps that are explained, but if there is any doubt; always err on the side of protection of Youth and Vulnerable Persons.